tardis-sn/tardis/docs/installation.rst

     TARDIS is only compatible with Python >3.6

 .. note::
-    We strongly recommend to install TARDIS within an Anaconda environment and to always use the latest GitHub development version.
+    We strongly recommend installing TARDIS within an Anaconda environment and to always use the latest GitHub development version.

 Requirements